- Sherry Wine:

 Thus, Soviet sherry is defined not so much as a product with particular organoleptic properties, but rather as a product obtained through the use of a particular processing method.
 Technically, this approach is not much (except for the association with particular territory and grape varieties) different from the Spanish one and, with luck and commitment, can (or could, in the past) produce wine of high quality.
 Although, the production method of Soviet sherry, of course, is very much different from the method used in the Jerez region.

-The basis of this method, you guessed it, is sherrization of the wine material.
-Here classic wine maturing in barrels under a film of yeasts (under flor in the “criaderas and solera” system) is referred to as the periodic film-type sherrization method and is rarely used due to its low efficiency.
+The basis of this method is sherrization of the wine material.
+Here classic wine maturing in barrels under a film of yeasts (under flor in the “criaderas and solera” system) is referred to as the periodic film-type sherrization method and is rarely used being considered inefficient.
 The straightline film-type sherryzation method, when wine interacts with a film of yeasts in special installations which provide for a faster sherrization and (sometimes) automatic control of the process, became more widespread.
 Only film-type methods of sherrization are used for the production of better Soviet sherries.
 To produce non-better Soviet sherries some other methods (and equipment) of sherrization are used, such as: interior, film and interior, and filmless.

 To enhance the stability of the accelerated methods special yeasts races Kheres 96-K and Kheres 20-C were breeded in the USSR, these races were able to form a film in the wine with 16-17% abv. (in the Jerez Region, the yeasts “work” at 15% abv.).
 By the way, in Magarach, Crimea, the works on sherry yeasts were started in the early 20th century and were rather successful.
 Crimean experts clarified the systematization of sherry yeasts and principles of their work, found analogous yeasts in Armenia and other regions of the USSR, and, as was mentioned earlier, breeded yeasts races which were more suitable for our cunning ways of sherry production.

-Grape varieties used for the production of the wine material (ordinary dry table white wine production technology) are not clearly regulated.
+Grape varieties used for the production of the wine material for Soviet sherry are not clearly regulated.
 It is assumed that every region, which decided to produce sherry-type wine, can find the grapes with required characteristics (sugar content, acidity, etc).
-For example, in Crimea Sercial, Albillo, Pedro Ximenez Krimsky, Aligoté, Rkatsiteli, Cocur, Verdello, Sylvaner, Sauvignon Blanc, Pinot Gris, Pinot Blanc, Pinot Franc, Fourmint, Gars Levelyu, Traminer, Chardonnay and others.
+For example, in Crimea: Sercial, Albillo, Pedro Ximenez Krimsky, Aligoté, Rkatsiteli, Cocur, Verdello, Sylvaner, Sauvignon Blanc, Pinot Gris, Pinot Blanc, Pinot Franc, Fourmint, Gars Levelyu, Traminer, Chardonnay and others.
 It is interesting to note that at least one of these varieties (Albillo) was used for sherry making in the Jerez Region in pre-phylloxera times.

 In most cases, the production of Soviet sherries uses rectified alcohol to fortify wine.
 This, of course, is smarter in producibility terms than the use of grape distillate, but, in our view, negatively affects the taste of the wine (especially when it comes to ordinary sherries — taste traces of rectificate are less perceptible in wine that was aged for a long time).